 Watch for serious diarrhea and seek treatment if you get it.
 On my return to Thailand I had food poisoning.
 I had to go to the toilet 50 (not 15) times in a day.
 Saw this as SERIOUS so went to hospital.
 After blood test and stool sample test I met with a doctor.
 Waited for lab results then I met with doctor again got diagnosis and treatment.
 Paid bill (11$), took medication and then I recovered.

-Be careful but eat. almost 6 years ago
+Be careful but eat. over 6 years ago